Garlic Shrimp Pasta

 - 5 cloves garlic, minced

 - 1/2 to 1 teaspoon crushed red pepper flakes, divided (use less if sensitive to spice; 1 teaspoon will have a good kick)

 - 1 teaspoon kosher salt, divided

 - 1 teaspoon black pepper, divided

 - 24 ounces fresh or frozen mixed vegetables of your choice (if frozen, thaw and drain)

 - 1/4 cup dry white wine, such as Sauvignon Blanc (or substitute low-sodium chicken broth)

 - Zest and juice of 1 large or 2 small lemons

 - Bring a large pot of salted water to a boil and cook the pasta until al dente, according to package directions.
 Reserve 1/4 cup of the pasta water, drain remaining water, then toss with a bit of olive oil to prevent sticking.
 Set aside.

 - Meanwhile, rinse the shrimp and pat dry.
 Heat 1 tablespoon olive oil in a large skillet over medium high heat.
 Add the shallot and cook until fragrant, about 2 minutes.
 Add the garlic and cook 1 additional minute.
 Add the shrimp, then sprinkle with half the amount of red pepper (1/4 or 1/2 teaspoon depending upon your desired spice level), 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
 Sauté, stirring to coat with garlic, just until cooked through (both sides will be pink and opaque), about 3 to 4 minutes.
 Remove to a plate and set aside.

 - Heat the remaining 1 tablespoon olive oil over medium high.
-Add the broccoli and other vegetables, the remaining 1/2 teaspoon red pepper, 1/2 teaspoon salt and 1/2 teaspoon black pepper.
+Add the vegetables and the remaining 1/4 or 1/2 teaspoon red pepper, 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
 Cook until the vegetables are hot and lightly sautéed, 4 to 5 minutes.
 Add the white wine and return the shrimp to the skillet.
 Cook for 2 minutes, allowing the wine to reduce.
 Stir in the lemon zest and juice and remove from heat.

 - Add the pasta to the skillet and toss.
 If the pasta is too dry, add a bit of the reserved pasta water.
-Serve warm, topped with parsley and Parmesan.
+Serve warm, topped with Parmesan and parsley.